3/30/2015

 Both sting, especially in eyes.
 Cause coughing.
 Pepper spray can spasm shut eyelids.
 Pepper spray can sting for up to 45 minutes.
 Tear gas (once you are in a clean space) is much less.

 Eye water flush (direction nose-to-ear) for those NOT wearing contacts.
 Otherwise gentile water eye wash.
-Consider a safe "liquid antacid" solution (sometimes called "maalox" which helps neutralize the stinging.
-The chemicals are pH acidic, the solution is pH basic.
+Consider a safe "liquid antacid" solution (sometimes called "maalox" which helps neutralize the stinging for eyes and skin.

 *MIX: 1/2 water + 1/2 liquid antacid (i.e. Maalox).
 Keep in spray bottle.